ducakar/openzone/README.md

 The following alternative launches are available:

 - `wine`: Installs the standalone Windows port into `build/Windows-test` and launches it via Wine.
-- `nacl`: Prepares directory `build/NaCl-test` (creating symlinks to binaries, compiled data archives, HTML pages ...), starts a simple python web server in that directory at port 8000 (`python -m http.server`) and opens `localhost:8000` in chromium browser to test the web-based NaCl port.
-If `strip` is passed as the second option, binaries are stripped too.

 Documentation
 -------------